open-telemetry/opentelemetry-go/sdk/log/DESIGN.md

 The main and recommended use case is to configure the SDK to use an OTLP exporter with a batch processor.[^2] Therefore, the implementation aims to be high-performant in this scenario.
-Some users that require high throuput may also want to use e.g. an [user_events](https://docs.kernel.org/trace/user_events.html), [LLTng](https://lttng.org/docs/v2.13/#doc-tracing-your-own-user-application) or [ETW](https://learn.microsoft.com/en-us/windows/win32/etw/about-event-tracing) exporter with a simple processor.
+Some users that require high throughput may also want to use e.g. an [user_events](https://docs.kernel.org/trace/user_events.html), [LLTng](https://lttng.org/docs/v2.13/#doc-tracing-your-own-user-application) or [ETW](https://learn.microsoft.com/en-us/windows/win32/etw/about-event-tracing) exporter with a simple processor.
 Users may also want to use